Consuming Metrics from Prometheus

 How to aggregate data from Prometheus node exporters and access the Prometheus web console

-It is possible to collect Prometheus metrics directly from your Orka cluster, including host metrics for each node in the cluster as well as metrics for the Orka API server.
+It is possible to collect Prometheus metrics directly from your Orka cluster, including host metrics for each node in the cluster as well as metrics for the Orka API server and operator.

 Integrating Orka Metrics with an Existing Prometheus Instance